-SUBJECT: Public Hearing on LDC Amendments, September 12, 2006 at noon
+SUBJECT: Introduction of Proposed LDC Amendments, October 9, 2006

-A public hearing has been scheduled for noon on September 12, 2006, for the Local Planning Agency to consider an ordinance amending the town's land development code.
+On September 12, the Local Planning Agency held a public hearing to consider an ordinance amending the town's land development code.

 These amendments would affect the floodplain regulations in Chapter 6 of the code and related provisions on building heights in Chapter 34.
 Many of these amendments originated at a Town Council workshop held on March 22, 2006; others are based on suggestions from town staff and the public since that workshop.